na-na-hi/renget/archive/iftod.md

 \>a small rajang appears in the bottom right of the screen asking if you need any assistance
 \>ignoring it you open the browser only to see it covered in search bars
 \>as you try to even figure out where to begin the computer crashes
-\>afterwards you just decide to use some of Kulves gold to buy a new computer.
+\>afterwards you just decide to use some of Kulves gold to buy a new computer.%%

 ===================================

 >That does make me think of a silly idea where a monster just one day came up to some small village and "took" it over.
 Nothing extreme like forcing the villagers to do its bidding but instead more like a gigantic cat that keeps pests and other monsters away as long as it's kept well fed.
 If the villagers treat it good then it'll just lounge around all day and not destroy your house.
 Other than feeding it and maybe grooming it every once in a while the villagers are free to do whatever.
 Don't know what current monster would fit best for this "position" though.
 >>Kulve Taroth, but instead of Gajalakas, villagers.
 And she demands all the gold.

-\>Hunter, it's me, the Commander
+%darkgreen%\>Hunter, it's me, the Commander
 \>I have an urgent mission for you
 \>We've been getting a lot of requests from this one village for everything gold and shiny
 \>At first I thought this might have been some one-off thing for a village festival or something